 All changes must be sanctioned and supervised by the Scrutineer or an appointed official.
 All damaged parts including hulls must be kept in a secure place for any official inspection or pending possible protests.
 Any equipment subsequently found to be repairable will result in the driver being eliminated from the complete event.
-All costs pertaining to the stripping of additional equipment will be the responsibility of the complete rune site.
-A fee, as specified in the advance programme, must be paid to cover the inspection of any protested engines or equipment.
+All costs pertaining to the stripping of additional equipment will be the responsibility of the complete rune engines or equipment.
 These charges should be reasonable.
 When different disciplines are held on different days and no fully secure compound is available either overnight or days then all boats must be re-scrutineered before racing re-commences.
 Failures will result in the loss of all previously gained points.